LiusPellegrini/MongoDB_Cassandra/Rapport.md

            Pot en verre
 ```

 > Nb: Impossible d'utiliser DISTINCT with the WHERE condition.
-Would require another table architecture, which we will not do.
+This would require another table architecture.

 ### Question 5 : Description de l'exutoire 6